dineshUmasankar/mnist-digit-classifier/README.md

 1. **Online methods** - "Online methods involve a digital pen/stylus and have access to the stroke information, pen location while text is being written as shown in the figure.
 Since they tend to have a lot of information in regard to the flow of text being written they can be classified at a pretty high accuracy and the demarcation between different characters in the text becomes much more clear" [@Matcha_2022].

-1. **Offline methods** - Offline methods involve recognizing text once it's written down and thus won't have information to the strokes/directions involved during writing, however, it will also have the addition of some background noise such as paper and shadows. [@Matcha_2022].
+1. **Offline methods** - Offline methods involve recognizing text once it's written down and thus won't have information to the strokes/directions involved during writing, however, it will also have the addition of some background noise such as paper and shadows [@Matcha_2022].

 This project will focus on following the applications mentioned in the seminal paper, where we will build an identification/recognition module to read a bank check.
 All the processes within document recognition must occur to read a bank check's various components: date, payee, amount (in word form), amount (in numeric form), and signature.
 Due to time constraints, we will focus only building the module to classify the handwritten digits within the amount specified field of a check, and leave the rest of the implementation to our readers as our approach can be extended to the other fields as well.

-## Problem Statement
+### Problem Statement

 > [!NOTE]
 > *This problem statement is slightly different from the original project submission due to my own personal interests changing, but the subject area and solution application remain the same.
 The focus has shifted from online HWR method from a pen computer into an offline HWR method.*

-**As a user of a bank, I would like to send a picture of my check in order to process the transaction.**
+**As a user of a bank, I would like to send a picture of my check in order to process a transaction.**

 Within this scenario, our hypothetical bank already has the multiple module system running, except they require a handwritten digit recognition model in order to extract the amount that needs to be transacted between both parties.

-As the user will be sending a picture, the project primarily focuses on handwriting recognition via the offline method, and will try to optimize with that in mind.
+As the user will be sending a picture, the project will primarily focus on handwriting recognition via the offline method.

 ### Objective